ianqsong/Pipebraces.jl/README.md

          g
        }
 ```
 Although you could use comma too, like `{f,g}`, it's not always the case, especially when a row `{f g}` or a macro `{@m f}` was involved in the braces.
-So it's recommended to seperate pipe functions by newline or semicolon.
+So it's recommended to seperate functions in braces by newline or semicolon.

 - Also, you could `println` intermiate results.
 Eg. the output of the step 1 in the following example, is printed with three dots "...".
 ```jl